TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 18/Job 18.11.md

 ---

-Terrors shall make him afraid on every side, And shall chase him at his heels.
+Terrors shall make him afraid on every side, and shall chase him at his heels.